Top Tips for Removing Stripped Screws

 Screws are great!
 They are easy to use, easy to get out and you can use them again and again.
 However, we all know what happens if the head is damaged or you have used an inappropriate screwdriver and you cannot get them out – the screwdriver just turns and turns and the harder you try, the more you strip the screw head.
 How do you get the thing out?
-Thumping it with a hammer may provide momentary satisfaction but it is unlikely that it will help you get the traction you need to get the screw out.
+Thumping it with a hammer may provide momentary satisfaction.
+However, it's unlikely that it will help you get the traction you need to get the screw out.

-If this is a familiar scenario to you, we are here to help!
+If this is a familiar scenario to you, we're here to help!
 Below are some of our top tips for removing stripped screws.
-Some solutions require a little careful patience, and some are just pure genius.
+Some solutions require a little careful patience, and some are just pure genius (if we do say so ourselves).

 We will start with one that fits into the genius category.
 In the same way the good old rubber band can be used to open stuck jam jars, it can also be the simplest way to get the damaged screw out (providing you have a rubber/elastic band).